The image of super sleuths tracking down the truth is a great one for learning. Carson-Dellosa has a great ready-made Super Sleuth Collection.

 Teacher’s Friend has a private eye bulletin board set perfect for math and problem solving.

 If you prefer DIY, magnifying glasses are easily made with simple shapes.

-- Cut the whole shape once from black or brown paper, and then cut the magnifying glass circle alone from white paper.
+- Cut the whole shape twice from black or brown paper, and then cut the magnifying glass circle alone from white paper.

-- Have students write about themselves on the white circle and put those on the bulletin board, or on individual cards to hang on students’ desks.
+- Have students write about themselves on the white circle and glue to one of the dark shapes.
+You can put those on the bulletin board, or on individual cards to hang on students’ desks.

-Make it totally easy by pinning up dust jackets from mystery novels.
+Make a totally easy reading corner bulletin board by pinning up dust jackets from mystery novels.

 Some slogans for your detective theme bulletin board:

 - Seeking out learning!

 - Hot on the trail of math skills